Coronavirus (Covid-19) - updates and FAQ

-If you're a Girlguiding member overseas, check the local government advice for the country you operate in, and contact the chief commissioner for BGO, [email protected], with any questions or concerns.
-You should not restart face-to-face guiding before you have spoken to the chief commissioner or your county commissioner.
+If you're a Girlguiding member overseas, check the local government advice your country.
+Contact the chief commissioner for BGO, [email protected], with any questions or concerns.
+You should not restart face to face guiding before you have spoken to the chief commissioner or your county commissioner.

 It may seem obvious, but a few precautions can go a long way to stop germs from spreading.
 Here are some tips from the NHS:

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze.

 - Put used tissues in the bin straight away.

 - Wash your hands with soap and water often – use hand sanitiser gel if soap and water are not available.

 - Try to avoid close contact with people who are unwell.

 Try this activity

 Check your hand washing skills with this activity from our First Aid skills builder.